Follow these Steps to Learn How to Sell Your Maryland Real Property without Realtors

 Know that you would make the same request if you were in their place.
 Be fair and maintain a good relationship with the buyer in your negotiations.

 That said, you can comply with their terms or, for example, try to negotiate to break the repairs.

 Think twice before submitting any counteroffer on the inspection results, as at this point, the buyer is free to walk away over a previously undisclosed question.

 10. Turn Over the Keys at Closing

 Congratulations!
 Without a real estate agent, you sold your Maryland home!
 All the legal papers have been checked and signed now that the agreement is closed.
 All the terms have been met, and it’s time to transfer the keys to their new location to the new owners.
 It has been a crazy ride to sell your own home, but look how much you have gained!

 Hey.
 P.S.
 Remember what at the beginning we said about personal details?

 Consider leaving a thoughtful note or placing the keys on a personalized keychain, if you want to make this moment extra unique.
-It is not necessary, but for the new owners, it will be an unforgettable gesture!
+It is unnecessary, but it will be an unforgettable gesture for the new owners!